xen-project/xen/docs/designs/xenstore-migration.md

 | `evtchn-fd`    | The file descriptor used to communicate with |
 |                | the event channel driver                     |

 xenstored will resume in the original process context.
-Hence `rw-socket-fd` and `ro-socket-fd` simply specify the file descriptors of the sockets.
+Hence `rw-socket-fd` simply specifies the file descriptor of the socket.
 Sockets are not always used, however, and so -1 will be used to denote an unused socket.

 \pagebreak